Subhangi-G/Credit_Risk_Analysis/README.md

 ### Ensemble Classifiers (models that reduce bias)
-Here two separate models based on two separate methods, bagging and boosting, to reduce bias are used.\
+Here two separate models based on two separate methods, bagging and boosting, are used to reduce bias.\
 The training data (X_train and y_train) is used to train the model.
 The model is then used for prediction using the testing set (X_test).
 The predicted y values, y_pred is then compared with the expected outcomes, y_test.\
 As before the balanced accuracy score, confusion matrix, and a classification report is generated for each model.